-What You Need To Know Before You Hike The Mountain.
+What You Need To Know Before You Hike The Mountain: “STRAY”

-When cultural values are ignored, it becomes a problem for the community and the individuals.
-The Bakeweri community around the slope of the mountain has a traditional rites call “MBANDO”, which is performed before anyone climbs the mountain for tourism.
-This was ignored by the tourists in this movie.
+When cultural values are ignored it becomes a problem for individuals and the community.
+The Bakeweri community around the slope of the Mountain has this traditional rites call MBANDO, which is performed before anyone climbs the mountain for tourism.
+This was ignored by the tourist’s managers.